 Pmag fit is great.
-Drawing the mag is easy, with no snags.
-But what I like, what I really really like is the elastic retention.
-It’s not stupidly tight!
-I’ve ditched a number of mag pouches over the years due to the curse of over-tight elastic.
-Who thinks this is a good idea?!
+Drawing and replacing the mag is easy, with no snags.
+What I really like, however, is the elastic retention.
+It’s not stupidly tight.
+I’ve ditched a number of mag pouches over the years due to the twin curses of over-tight elastic and mild OCD.
+C2R’s elastic is at Goldilocks tension.

 Pouch open, with Tackleberry PTW converted RS Pmag inserted:

 Rubberized C2R logo is a really classy touch:

 Always nice to see the genuine Multicam logo: